mhassan1/redis-memory-server/README.md

     port: number, // by default, choose any free port
     ip: string, // by default, '127.0.0.1'; for binding to all IP addresses set it to `::,0.0.0.0`,
-    args: [], // by default, no additional arguments; any additional command line arguments for `redis-server` },
+    args: [], // by default, no additional arguments; any additional command line arguments for `redis-server`
+    killTimeout: number, // by default, 10_000 (milliseconds) for SIGINT or SIGKILL to succeed; some environments may require more time for shutdown
+  },
   binary: {
     version: string, // by default, 'stable'